Université libre de Bruxelles

-The Université libre de Bruxelles was formed in 1969 by the splitting of the Free University of Brussels, (Note: The split occurred along linguistic lines, forming the French-speaking ULB in 1969, and Dutch-speaking Vrije Universiteit Brussel (VUB) in 1970.) which was founded in 1834 by the lawyer and liberal politician Pierre-Théodore Verhaegen.
+The Université libre de Bruxelles emerged from the 1969 split of the Free University of Brussels, (Note: The split occurred along linguistic lines in 1969, formally establishing the French-speaking ULB and Dutch-speaking Vrije Universiteit Brussel (VUB) in 1970.) which was founded in 1834 by the lawyer and liberal politician Pierre-Théodore Verhaegen.
 The founder aimed to establish a university independent from state and church, where academic freedom would prevail.
 This is still reflected in the university's motto Scientia vincere tenebras, or "Conquering darkness through science".

-The ULB now has about 24,200 students, 33% of whom come from abroad, and an equally cosmopolitan staff.
+In 2012, the ULB had about 24,200 students, a diverse student population as well as a diverse staff.

 Name

 Brussels has two universities whose names mean Free University of Brussels in English: the French-speaking Université libre de Bruxelles (ULB) and the Dutch-speaking Vrije Universiteit Brussel (VUB).
 Neither uses the English translation, since it is ambiguous.